YashIndane/Call-of-Duty-/README.md

 Type in CMD `ipconfig` and get you IP.
 Now we need trainig data for 5 positions or movements.
 So we will store the training data in `orientations.csv`
 For each orientation, that is run the program `data_collector.py` 5 times for each move and be in that position for around `2 minutes`.

+Enter your IP and port number for UDP data transmission in `data_collector.py`.

 ![](movements.png)

+## Training the SVM model

+I have used Support Vector machine as it was giving good accuracy compared to others.